How Molten Salt Reactors Could Lead to the Next Energy Production Boom

 First constructed and operated in the 1960s, molten salt reactors are an interesting and promising energy technology.
-There's a variety of different designs for these reactors, in essence, they all primarily utilize molten fluoride salts kept under low pressure as the coolant for the reactor.
+There's a variety of different designs for these reactors, but they all, in essence, primarily utilize molten fluoride salts kept under low pressure as the primary coolant for the reactor.

 What are molten salt reactors?

-There are a large number of different designs for molten salt reactors (MSRs).
-They generally use a molten fuel that is a mixture of lithium and beryllium fluoride salts dissolved in enriched uranium fluorides, rather than the solid fuel used in most reactors.
-The core of the reactor then uses graphite to direct the flow of the salt at around 1292 degrees Fahrenheit (700 degrees Celsius).
+The core of the reactor then uses graphite to direct the flow of the molten salt at around 1,292°Fahrenheit (700°Celsius).
 The heat produced by the fuel is then used to produce the steam for the reactor which powers turbines that generate electricity.

 How does a molten salt reactor work?

-One way the energy production capabilities of a given process can be measured is by using the metric ERoEI, otherwise known as energy returned on energy invested.
-In essence, this is a ratio of the energy we're able to get out of something to the amount of energy we have to put into the system to get that energy.
+One way the energy production capabilities of a given process can be measured is by using something called its "energy returned on energy invested" (ERoEI), otherwise known as energy return on investment.
+In short, this is a ratio of the energy we're able to get out of something to the amount of energy we have to put into the system to get that energy.

 The energy output from one molten salt reactor is significant and very efficient, making a strong argument for the use of these reactor types.